-- 15 In recent decades (1950-2010), over which time period more dust events were detected in the Elbrus ice, a clear spring maximum of the dust fraction is observed (Fig. 5).
-These dust peaks are consistent with the timing of the arrival of large dust plumes at the site (Kutuzov et al., 2013).
-Recent major long-range dust outbreak event over North Africa, eastern Mediterranean, and Caucasus occurred on 22 and 23 March 2018 [Solomos et al., 2018] and resulted in a significant dust deposition on glaciers. - 20 The calcium peaks in Elbrus ice containing dust are accompanied by an increase of magnesium (Fig. 7).
-Interestingly, the mean [Mg2+]/[Ca2+] ratio in Elbrus samples containing dust (0.035, Fig. 7) is similar to those in atmospheric dust aerosols from the Sahara or Middle East.
+30 mean [Mg2+]/[Ca2+] ratio in Elbrus samples containing dust (0.035, Fig. 7) is similar to those in atmospheric dust aerosols from the Sahara or Middle East.
 For instance, Koçak et al. (2012) reported dust event related aerosol concentrations of sodium, magnesium, and calcium from two Eastern Mediterranean sites, i.e. from Erdemli (Turkey) with dust arriving from Middle East and from Heraklion (Crete) with dust from Sahara.
-It is important to emphasize that, as for the Elbrus ice core, - 25 the atmospheric concentrations of these cations correspond to their water-soluble fraction (not the total fraction), which were measured with Ion Chromatography.
-In the case of Erdemli during Middle East dust events, Koçak et al. (2012) reported atmospheric concentrations of 7085 ng m-3 for Ca2+ and 423 ng m-3 for Mg2+ (Table 2).
-Since Erdemli is located at 22 m above sea level and 10 m away from the sea, in addition to the leachable fraction of magnesium from dust, a fraction of magnesium would here come from sea-salt.
-To correct concentration from the sea-salt contribution, we have used the Na+ - 30 concentration (1148 ng m-3) and assumed a mean [Na+]/[Ca2+] ratio in dust of 0.08 as observed in Elbrus ice samples containing dust (not shown).
+It is important to emphasize that, as for the Elbrus ice core, the atmospheric concentrations of these cations correspond to their water-soluble fraction (not the total fraction), which were measured with Ion Chromatography.
+In the case of Erdemli during Middle East dust events, Kocak et al. (2012) reported atmospheric concentrations of 7085 ng m-3 for Ca2+ and 423 ng m-3 for Mg2+ (Table 2).
+Since Erdemli is located at 22 m above sea level and 10 m away from the sea, in addition to the leachable fraction of magnesium from dust, a fraction of

+- 5 magnesium would here come from sea-salt.
+To correct concentration from the sea-salt contribution, we have used the Na+ concentration (1148 ng m-3) and assumed a mean $[Na^+]/[Ca^{2+}]$ ratio in dust of 0.08 as observed in Elbrus ice samples containing dust (not shown).
 Thus, neglecting the sea-salt calcium contribution, we estimate a dust sodium contribution of 567 ng m-3 (0.08 x 7085 ng m-3).
-With that, and using the [Mg2+]/[Na+] ratio in seawater (0.12), we estimate that 70 ng m-3 of magnesium are originated from sea-salt and calculate a [Mg2+]/[Ca2+] ratio for dust aerosol close to 0.05 (Table 2).
-A similar value is obtained for aerosol at Heraklion during a Saharan dust event (0.043, Table 2).
+With that, and using the $[Mg^{2+}]/[Na^+]$ ratio in seawater (0.12), we estimate that 70 ng m-3 of magnesium are originated from sea-salt and calculate a $[Mg^{2+}]/[Ca^{2+}]$ ratio for dust aerosol close to 0.05 (Table 2).
+A - 10 - similar value is obtained for aerosol at Heraklion during a Saharan dust event (0.043, Table 2).
 The content of Mg^{2+} in Elbrus samples impacted by dust is therefore very consistent with what is observed in atmospheric aerosol from the Eastern Mediterranean region during dust events.
+As discussed by Preunkert et al. (this issue), the composition of dust events reaching Elbrus in the summer is consistent with what is found in atmospheric aerosols collected at Mediterranean sites during large dust events.
+For instance, the [Mg2+]/[Ca2+] ratio in Elbrus samples containing dust (0.035) is similar to those in 15 atmospheric dust aerosols from the Sahara or Middle East. - In recent decades (1950 2010), over which time period more dust events were detected in the Elbrus ice, a clear spring maximum of the dust fraction (in April) is observed (Fig. 5).
+These April dust peaks are consistent with the timing of the arrival of large dust plumes at the site (Kutuzov et al., 2013).